 - Nonlinguistic representations — such as models, symbols and physical movement — may be used to represent information in ways that increase brain activity.

 - Summarizing and taking notes requires that students identify what is essential, recognize the structure in which information is presented and learn to paraphrase.

 - Homework and practice provides students with the opportunity to extend learning and become more independent.

 - Identifying similarities and differences, as is accomplished with Venn diagrams and charts.

 - Generating and testing hypotheses reduces student dependence on teachers.

 These instructional strategies, when consistently used in a timely manner, have been proven to make a difference in the academic achievement of students at all grade levels.

-Research-based strategies are implemented during instruction — or the way material is delivered to students.
-The materials used and how the lesson is planned, designed and constructed constitutes the curriculum.
+Research-based strategies are methods implemented during instruction — or the way material is delivered to students.
+Curriculum is defined as the materials used and how the lesson is planned, designed and constructed.
 Evidence-based curriculum is another integral part of educational practices that promote reliable instruction practices and high student achievement.